abacij/abacij.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Julie.
-I am a recent graduate from The College of New Jersey and am currently seeking post-baccalaureate research positions before eventually pursuing doctoral studies.
-My research is focused on the implications of marginalization and adversity on well-being, specifically through the lens of social and political identification.
+I recently graduated from The College of New Jersey and am currently seeking post-baccalaureate research positions before pursuing doctoral studies.
+My research broadly focuses on the impact of marginalization and adversity on psychological well-being.
+Specifically, I investigate how social and political identification and collective action can be leveraged as coping mechanisms, and how these forms of coping may influence negative outcomes under certain conditions.

-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
-.
+Although my work is primarily informed by social psychology theory, I often incorporate cognitive, developmental, and computational insights to form an interdisciplinary perspective.
+Through this lens, my goal is to develop a comprehensive understanding of systemic inequity and identity, ultimately informing well-being across underserved populations through my research.

+Outside of research, I am an avid reader, baker, and lover of philosophical literature.
+Refer to the tabs above to browse my CV, research, and other projects (like philosophy papers)!